AnonGuy/pymdfl/README.md

 # PyMDFL
 A command-line application to generate data packs based on [CRISPYRice](https://github.com/CRISPYricePC/MDFL-Spec/blob/master/spec.md)'s MDFL specification.

+## Installation
+Install with pip: `python -m pip install mdfl`

+If pip doesn't add the package to PATH correctly, you can start the program with `python -m mdfl`.

 ## Usage
 `mdfl --help` will output usage information: